 However, for white lions to occur, both parents need to be carriers of the recessive 'white' gene.
 It's not uncommon for some of the cubs to be born normal or tawny and the others white, depending on which gene was dominant.

-In the 1990s, the white lions virtually disappeared, or became dormant.
-In 2006, a pair of white cubs was born to a tawny lioness in the Umbabat Game Reserve on the northern Timbavati border, the first white lions recorded for almost 13 years.
+In the 1990s, the white lions virtually disappeared or became dormant.
+In 2006, a pair of white cubs were born to a tawny lioness in the Umbabat Game Reserve on the northern Timbavati border, the first white lions recorded for almost 13 years.
 Since then, there have only been another 16 recorded births from five different prides.

 Discovering 'new' white lions in Kruger National Park, some distance from the original Timbavati area is considered normal.
 It reflects the natural dispersal of lion away from the area of their birth.

 There are those who question whether white lions can survive and hunt successfully in the wild.
-This led to many white lion being relocated into zoos and hunting and breeding camps.
+This led to many white lions being relocated into zoos and hunting and breeding camps.

 Generally, lion cubs have a high mortality rate – regardless of their colour.
-Often, they succumb to other predators or other lion, particular during a pride take-over by the new males.
-Perhaps white lion do ‘stick out' more and pose a higher risk.
+Often, they succumb to other predators or other lions, particular during a pride takeover by the new males.
+Perhaps, white lions 'stick out' more and pose a higher risk.

 What are your thoughts?
 Have you ever seen a white lion?
 Was that in a zoo – or in the wild?
 Please share your experiences with us in the comments below.